allenai/mup/README.md

 The downloaded zip file includes the following files:

-Simplified csv files (includes the preprocessed first 2000 tokens of each paper):
+**CSV**: Simplified csv files (includes the preprocessed first 2000 tokens of each paper):
 ```
 training.csv
 validation.csv
 ```

+**Jsonlines**:
-Jsonlines file containing the full text of papers with section information.
+Jsonlines file contains the full format of papers with section information and additional metadata.
 This is the output of the pdf parsing program (ScinceParse) and would be useful if you want to utilize the full paper or information about sections or additional metadata.

 ```